nextcloud/documentation/developer_manual/classes/appframework/app.rst

     :param string $controllerName: the name of the controller under which it is                              stored in the DI container
     :param string $methodName: the method that you want to call
     :param array $urlParams: an array with variables extracted from the routes
-    :param \\Pimple $container: an instance of a pimple container. if not passed, a                         new one will be instantiated.
-This can be used to                         swap or overwrite objects in the container.
+    :param \\Pimple $container: an instance of a pimple container.

     Shortcut for calling a controller method and printing the result